Riley Herbst: ARCA Menards Series

 In 2017, Herbst drove full-time for Joe Gibbs Racing in the No. 18 Toyota in the ARCA Racing Series.
 He drove the No. 81 in the first race but withdrew due to age limitations.
 He then moved to the No. 18 for the rest of the season.
-He won one race at Pocono, earned top-fives, ten top-tens, and finished seventh in the final standings.
+He won one race at Pocono, earned five top-fives, ten top-tens, and finished seventh in the final standings.
 He also claimed the series' Rookie of the Year award over Gus Dean after passing Dean in the season's final event.
 For the 2019 season, he split JGR's No. 18 with Ty Gibbs.